 Xi’an, China (2015)

-Xi`an, centrally located in the country is the ancient capital city of China with a history going back 3,000 years.
-This location and status of Xi’an is particularly relevant today.
+Xi`an, in central china is the ancient capital city of China with a history going back 3,000 years.
 Xi’an was the start of the ancient Silk Road into Europe and has been named the start of the New Silk Road, which together with the Maritime Silk Road represents a significant economic and strategic agenda of the current President of China (Xi Jinping).

 The city is home to a collection of internationally significant artefacts and landmarks including:

-The famed “eighth miracle of the world” i.e. the Teracotta Army comprising of thousands of life-size, hand-moulded figures buried with China’s first emperor, Qin Shi Huang.
+The famed “eighth miracle of the world”, the Terracotta Warriors comprising of thousands of life-size, hand-moulded figures buried with China’s first emperor, Qin Shi Huang.

 The Lord Mayor of Hobart visited Xi’an as part of the State Government led trade and investment delegation to China (Shanghai, Beijing and Fuzhou were also visited).
-Whilst in Xi’an, Lord Mayor met the Mayor of Xi’an - Dong Jun, visited Number 83 Middle School, the Xi’an Hi Tech Zone and also the North West University of Forestry and Agriculture on the outskirts of Xi’an.
+Whilst in Xi’an, Hobart’s Lord Mayor met Mayor Dong Jun and visited Xi’an Hi Tech Zone, Number 83 Middle School and the North West University of Forestry and Agriculture on the outskirts of Xi’an.

-The City of Hobart sent two members to Xi’an to attend the Euro-Asia Economic Forum.
-This was for the purpose of relationship building with the government of Xi’an, gathering knowledge at the economic forum and discussing with a number of Xi’an’s sister cities, the potential for the development of a measurement system for the qualitative and quantitative value of international relationships.
+The City of Hobart sent two representatives to Xi’an to attend the Euro-Asia Economic Forum.
+This was for the purpose of relationship building with the government of Xi’an, gathering knowledge at the economic forum and discussing with a number of Xi’an’s sister cities the potential for the development of a measurement system for the qualitative and quantitative value of international relationships.

 The Xi’an Foreign Language School was also visited as a means of initiating a relationship with Hutchins School.
 Hutchins School has since signed an MOU with the Foreign Language School and students have enjoyed a home stay experience in Xi’an.